Lucsantosg/CloudLogAnalysis/vm/logging_vm_ov.md

 ## Log ingestion
 {: #log_ingestion}

 The {{site.data.keyword.loganalysisshort}} service offers different plans.
-Each plan defines whether or not you can send logs into Log Collection.
 All plans, with the exception of the *Lite* plan, include the ability to send logs into Log Collection.
 For more information about the plans, see [Service plans](/docs/services/CloudLogAnalysis/log_analysis_ov.html#plans).

 You can send logs into the {site.data.keyword.loganalysisshort}} by using the mt-logstash-forwarder.
 For more information, see [Send log data by using a Multi-Tenant Logstash Forwarder (mt-logstash-forwarder)](/docs/services/CloudLogAnalysis/how-to/send-data/send_data_mt.html#send_data_mt).